kurves/google-clone/README.md

 ### Resources

+**Firebase**
+- You'll need a firebase account, register and login to you firebase account

 I also used Google's firebase to host the google-clone.
 Check out the completed google clone and give it a try.
 All feedback is welcome.